Earthworm Jim: Remakes, re-releases and future

 Interplay announced an Earthworm Jim 4 in 2008, but little has surfaced since.
 Series creator Doug TenNapel later denied work on it had ever started in 2010.
 However, Interplay referred to the game as "still in development" as of May 2011.
+In 2019, it was re-introduced as an exclusive release for the Intellivision Amico, stated then as to be developed by the original team from the 1990s; the game was announced to release as a launch title for the Amico in the 2020s.
+In early 2023, video game website Time Extension reached out to members of the development staff for an update on the game; while none outright confirmed its cancellation, Jones stated that he had not done any work beyond initial brainstorming sessions years prior, similar to Perry, who had assumed the game was on hold.
+This led to their general belief that the game had been cancelled.

-While no new, original games were released in the 2000s, the franchise was still used in the last years of the decade.
-With the trend of games from the 1990s being re-released digitally, the two original Earthworm Jim games were re-released on platforms such as the Wii's Virtual Console, PlayStation Network, and Xbox Live.
+In 2008, the two original Earthworm Jim games were re-released on platforms such as the Wii's Virtual Console, PlayStation Network, and Xbox Live.
 The original was also ported to iOS for play on iPhones as well.

-In 2010, a remake of the original game, titled Earthworm Jim HD was released on PlayStation Network for the PlayStation 3, and Xbox Live for Xbox 360.
-The game was very similar to the original, but had redone, smoothed graphics, and new multiplayer exclusive levels.
-In 2018 Earthworm Jim HD was removed from PlayStation Network and Xbox Live.

-In 2019, a new game was announced as an exclusive release for the Intellivision Amico that will be developed by the original team from the 1990s; the game is set to be released as a launch title for the Amico sometime in the 2020s.Earthworm Jim is included on the NA/PAL version of the Sega Genesis Mini, which was released on September 19, 2019.
+In 2010, a remake of the original game, titled Earthworm Jim HD, was released on PlayStation Network for the PlayStation 3, and Xbox Live for Xbox 360.
+In 2018 Earthworm Jim HD was removed from PlayStation Network and Xbox Live.Earthworm Jim is included on the NA/PAL version of the Sega Genesis Mini, which was released on September 19, 2019.

 In other media

 Earthworm Jim also starred as a fighter on Interplay's Nintendo 64 title Clay Fighter 63 1/3 in 1997 and the Blockbuster rental title Clay Fighter 63 1/3: Sculptors Cut in 1998.
 In the original, Jim was a default character, however in the Sculptor's Cut, he was required to be unlocked.
 Also in the game, he and Boogerman hold a strong rivalry between one another.

 A line of Earthworm Jim toys and action figures was released in late 1995.
-In 1995 Marvel Comics published a 3-issue comic based on the character.
+In 1995 03vel Comics published a 3-issue comic based on the character.
 In May 2019 Doug TenNapel raised money through Indiegogo to self-publish a new Earthworm Jim graphic novel called Launch the Cow.
 The comic book successfully raised more than $100,000 in its first 24 hours on Indiegogo and nearly $900,000 over the course of its crowdfunding campaign.
 A crowdfunding campaign for a second new comic book, Earthworm Jim 2: Fight the Fish, was announced in August 2020; this also eclipsed the $100,000 threshold in its first day.

-Shiny has also made references to Earthworm Jim in its later titles; their game Sacrifice features an earthwormlike god of earth called James, and there were additional references in the game MDK.
+Shiny has also made references to Earthworm Jim in its later titles; their game Sacrifice features an earthworm-like god of earth called James, and there were additional references in the game MDK.
 Earthworm Jim also appears as a secret character in the first Battle Arena Toshinden game for PC.